jonrau1/ElectricEye/add-ons/electriceye-reports/README.md

 #### 1. What information is extracted from the ElectricEye findings?

-Only certain elements are parsed from the [AWS Security Finding Format](https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-findings-format.html) (ASFF), this is primarily due to the fact that the Resource-level information greatly varies by Finding and would not be feasible to collect efficiently.
+Only certain elements are parsed from the [AWS Security Finding Format](https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-findings-format.html) (ASFF), this is primarily since the Resource-level information greatly varies by Finding and would not be feasible to collect efficiently.
 Secondarily, only certain information makes sense to gather for the purpose of a BI report such as the finding's title, the related compliance controls, severity, status, and ownership (Account and Region) of the finding.
 The full data schema is included under Step 5 within the Solution Architecture Section.

 #### 2. How are the related compliance controls extracted from the findings in a way that can be individually reported on?